kajet300/kajet300.github.io/languages/php.md

 permalink: /languages/php/
 image: https://www.tiobe.com/wp-content/themes/tiobe/tiobe-index/images/PHP.png
 description: |
-  What is PHP?
-PHP is a server-side scripting language created primarily for web development but it is also used as a general-purpose programming language.
-Unlike client-side languages like JavaScript, which are executed on the user's browser, PHP scripts run on the server.
-The results are then sent to the client's web browser as plain HTML.
+  PHP is a widely-used, open source scripting language; PHP scripts are executed on the server; PHP is free to download and use; PHP is an amazing and popular language!
+It is powerful enough to be at the core of the biggest blogging system on the web (WordPress)!
 ---

-# PHP

 ![Logo](https://www.tiobe.com/wp-content/themes/tiobe/tiobe-index/images/PHP.png)